 Emerging about a decade ago from roots in statistical modeling and data analysis, data scientists are employed to help companies adopt data-centric approaches to their organizations.
-Since data scientists have a comprehensive understanding of data, they work well in moving organizations towards machine learning, deep learning and AI adoption because they generally have the same data-driven goals.
+Since data scientists have a comprehensive understanding data, they work well in moving organizations towards machine learning, deep learning and AI adoption because they generally have the same data-driven goals.

-Data scientists help companies figure out how to extract useful information from a sea of data to help analyze and optimize their organizations based off of the findings.
+Data scientists help companies figure out how to extract useful information from a sea data to help analyze and optimize their organizations based off of the findings.
 Data scientists focus on analyzing data, asking data-centric questions and applying mathematics and statistics in order to find relevant results.

 Data scientists have backgrounds in advanced math and statistics, advanced analytics and increasingly in machine learning and AI.
 For companies who are looking to run an AI project, having a data scientist on the team is very beneficial to get the most out of their data, customize algorithms and weigh in on data-centric decisions.

 Since the field of data science is still fairly new, many organizations are playing catch-up with finding and hiring the right skill sets for this position.
 There simply aren't enough people in the job pool who have the data science skill sets needed.
 Unfortunately, there are more companies looking to hire data scientists than there are data scientists to fill these positions, causing a talent crunch.